LDankert/ANNs-Tensorflow/README.md

 ## Homework 03
 We did this assignment in a jupyter-notebook in google colab.
 You can easily access it with google colab, enjoy.

+## Homework 04

+We did this assignment in a jupyter-notebook in google colab.